sarahpenir/sarahpenir.github.io/_posts/2017-10-08-how-to-run-a-process-as-a-background.md

   - pgrep
   - ps
   - top
 excerpt: "To my disappointment, much of my experience in wrangling DNA sequences involves short bacterial genomes.
-My workstation, which features a 4.0-Ghz 8-core processor and 32 Gb RAM, had been sufficient for my purposes thus far, but only until I encountered the problem of aligning 147 whole-genome sequences prior to tree building.
-Even though MAFFT allows multithreading, my workstation will still take weeks to complete the process.
-Using our project-based server suddenly became compulsory."
+My workstation, which features a 4.0-Ghz 8-core processor and 32 Gb RAM, had been sufficient for my purposes, but only until I encountered the problem of aligning 147 whole-genome sequences prior to tree building.
+Even though MAFFT allows multithreading, my workstation would have taken weeks to complete the process.
+For fear of not graduating in time, using our project-based server suddenly became compulsory."
 ---

 To my disappointment, much of my experience in wrangling DNA sequences involves short bacterial genomes.
-My workstation, which features a 4.0-Ghz 8-core processor and 32 Gb RAM, had been sufficient for my purposes thus far, but only until I encountered the problem of aligning 147 whole-genome sequences prior to tree building.
-Even though MAFFT allows multithreading, my workstation will still take weeks to complete the process.
-Using our project-based server suddenly became compulsory.
+My workstation, which features a 4.0-Ghz 8-core processor and 32 Gb RAM, had been sufficient for my purposes, but only until I encountered the problem of aligning 147 whole-genome sequences prior to tree building.
+Even though MAFFT allows multithreading, my workstation would have taken weeks to complete the process.
+For fear of not graduating in time, using our project-based server suddenly became compulsory.

 <!-- readmore -->

 In my initial attempts of using our server, my processes either ended up being in a sleep (requires some resource that is currently not available) or zombie state (dead process that hasn't been cleaned up properly).
-Here's how to keep a process running as a background in a Linux server:
+Here's how to keep a process running as a background task in a Linux server:

 ```sh
 nohup command >command.log 2>command.err &